LuisePufahl/blog.camunda.org/content/post/2016/09/camunda-bpm-760-alpha4-released.md

 As a cherry on top, Task List now displays the CMMN diagram if the current task is part of a CMMN Case:

 {{< figure class="teaser" src="cmmn-tasklist.png" alt="CMMN Cockpit" caption="" >}}

+# New Home Page for the Webapplicaiton

+We have added a new "Home Page" to the Camunda Webapplication:

+{{< figure class="teaser" src="webapp-welcome.png" alt="CMMN Cockpit" caption="" >}}

+This is the first page the user sees when opening the webapplication.
+It provides 3 basic functionalities:

+* Overview over which applications are available to me.
+* Possibility to edit my profile and change my password.
+* List of additional links which can be customized.

 # Improved Metrics API